ericc-ch/ai-studio-api/README.md

 The server then formats this extracted response to match the OpenAI API specification (e.g., for chat completions or streaming chunks) and returns it to the client.
 This entire process programmatically mimics how a human user would interact with AI Studio, effectively creating an API wrapper around the web UI.

+## Proxy Models

+In addition to interacting with Google AI Studio through browser automation, this server can also act as a proxy to the official Gemini API.
+This is useful for accessing models that may not be available in the AI Studio UI or for getting faster, more reliable responses.

+When you provide a Gemini API key using the `--gemini-api-key` command-line option, the server will list additional models prefixed with `proxy-` (e.g., `proxy-gemini-2.5-flash`).
+When you make a request using one of these proxy models, the server forwards the request directly to the Gemini API instead of processing it through the browser.
+This bypasses the browser automation entirely for that request.

 ## API Endpoints

 The server exposes the following OpenAI-compatible endpoints: